SciCoQA: Quality Assurance for Scientific Paper--Code Alignment: Experiments

-\paragraph{Evaluation} We employ LLM-as-a-Judge \citep{llm-as-a-judge-zhen-et-al-2023} to evaluate whether the predicted discrepancy matches the reference.
-Inspired by \citet{wei-etal-2025-equibench}, we use a reasoning model, specifically GPT-OSS 20B \citep{gpt-oss-koch-et-al-2025} (prompt in \S\ref{sec:prompts-discrepancy-evaluation}), because it is open-weight, enabling reproducibility, and due to its favorable speed-performance trade-off.
+\paragraph{Evaluation} We employ LLM-as-a-Judge \citep{llm-as-a-judge-zheng-et-al-2023} to evaluate whether the predicted discrepancy matches the reference.
+Inspired by \citet{wei-etal-2025-equibench}, we use a reasoning model, specifically GPT-OSS 20B \citep{gpt-oss-koch-et-al-2025} (prompt in \S\ref{sec:prompts-discrepancy-evaluation}), because it is open-weight, enabling reproducibility, and offers a favorable speed-performance trade-off.
+For the real data where two ground truth descriptions exist (generated by Gemini 3.1 Pro and GPT-5), we consider matches against either as correct.
 To verify the evaluation setup, we annotate the predictions from $20$ discrepancies, where $10$ originate from GitHub and $10$ from reproducibility papers.
-To streamline our evaluation and spend most time on annotating relevant generations, we compute the top three most similar predicted discrepancies per model using EmbeddingGemma \citep{schechter-etal-embeddinggemma-2025}.
+To streamline our evaluation, we compute the top three most similar predicted discrepancies per model using EmbeddingGemma \citep{schechter-etal-embeddinggemma-2025}.
 We then manually assess whether each prediction matches the reference discrepancy.
-In total, this yields $1,039$ annotations, of which $143$ predictions match the reference.
-On this data, the LLM judge achieves an F1 score of $87.5 \pm 1.1$, showing strong alignment with our annotations.\footnote{We observe a slight variance in predictions despite a fixed seed in vLLM, we therefore report the mean and standard deviation over five runs.} While the evaluation is a binary classification (reference and predicted discrepancies match or do not match), we refer to the performance as \textit{recall}, as the predictions may contain unannotated, but valid, discrepancies, and we only evaluate whether the annotated ones are detected.
+In total, this yields $1{,}039$ annotations, of which $143$ predictions match the reference.
+On this data, the LLM judge achieves an F1 score of $87.5\% \pm 1.1$, showing strong alignment with our annotations.\footnote{We observe a slight variance in predictions despite a fixed seed in vLLM; we therefore report the mean and standard deviation over five runs.} We further validate the setup by running Qwen3 32B as an alternative judge.
+We find a Cohen's Kappa of $\kappa=0.838$ between them and an F1 score of $91.9\%$.
+However, since the F1 score of Qwen3 32B against our human evaluation is only $70.0\%$, we retain GPT-OSS 20B as a judge.
+While the evaluation is a binary classification (reference and predicted discrepancies match or do not match), we refer to the performance as \textit{recall}, as the predictions may contain unannotated, but valid, discrepancies, and we only evaluate whether the annotated ones are detected.

-\paragraph{Models} We evaluate several state-of-the-art model families, including commercial and open models, as well as reasoning, instruction-tuned, and code-specific variants, specifically: GPT-5, Gemini 2.5, GPT-OSS, Qwen3, DeepSeek R1, Nemotron, and Mistral (exact model variants in Table~\ref{tab:model-version}).
+\paragraph{Models} We evaluate several state-of-the-art model families, including commercial and open-weight models, as well as reasoning, instruction-tuned, and code-specific variants, specifically: GPT-5, Gemini, GPT-OSS, Qwen3, DeepSeek R1, Nemotron, and Mistral (exact model variants in Table~\ref{tab:model-version}).